GoSecure/xxe-workshop/codelabs/index.md

 Similarly to the first exercise, we are going to host a malicious Atom feed on a web server.
 This XML document will use PHP base64-encoding filter inside an XML entity.

+We are targeting the file `/.svn/wc.db` a metadata file containing SVN history information.
+Hopefully, we can obtain additional information on the codebase.

 ![XXE PHP filter payload](assets/exercise3/image5.png)

 The response will be in Base64 because, this is what we instruct the server to do with the filter.
 To read the original content, we can decode it with a variety of decoding tools.
 In Burp, you can press **Ctrl-B** to decode your selection.